Feujio/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * `7-print_tebahpla.c`: prints the lowercase alphabet in reverse, followed by a new line. only use the function `putchar`
 * `8-print_base16.c`: prints all the numbers of base 16 in lowercase, followed by a new line.
 Use only the function `putchar`
 * `9-print_comb.c`: prints all possible combinations of single-digit numbers
+* `100-print_comb3.c`: prints all possible combinations of two digits

 ## License